influxdata/telegraf/plugins/inputs/sqlserver/README.md

 - *SqlRequests* - This captures a snapshot of dm_exec_requests and dm_exec_sessions that gives you running requests as well as wait types and blocking sessions.
+- *VolumeSpace* - uses sys.dm_os_volume_stats to get total, used and occupied space on every disk that contains a data or log file.
+(Note that even if enabled it won't get any data from Azure SQL Database or SQL Managed Instance).
+It is pointless to run this with high frequency (ie: every 10s), but it won't cause any problem.

   In order to allow tracking on a per statement basis this query produces a unique tag for each query.
 Depending on the database workload, this may